-Although the Learning for Life curriculum has been taught throughout the academic year, these specific RSE objectives will be taught from Term 2.2 onwards.
 Pupils will be able to ask questions, which will be answered factually and in an age-appropriate manner.
 Each pupil's privacy will be respected, and no one will be asked to reveal personal information.
-In order for all children to feel confident in asking questions, a teaching approach called the 'Ask it Basket' will be implemented, which allows children to ask questions in a confidential manner.
+For all children to feel confident in asking questions, a teaching approach called the 'Ask it Basket' will be implemented, which allows children to ask questions confidentially.
 If a child asks a question that is not age-appropriate for classroom discussion, the teacher will quietly suggest to the child that they can ask their parent or carer at home.

 Parents can withdraw their children from RSE if they wish to do so.
-However, we believe that the presentation of sexual images in social and other media make it important that all young people have a place to discuss pressures, check facts and dispel myths.
+However, we believe that the presentation of sexual images in social and other media makes it important that all young people have a place to discuss pressures, check facts and dispel myths.
 Even if a child is withdrawn, many pupils will discuss such issues with each other outside the classroom - so, rather than hear about the content second-hand, we hope all children will have the opportunity to take part in our carefully planned lessons.

 Many parents and parent-related organisations support good quality RSE in school.
 Parents are the most important educators of young people in personal issues and many welcome the support that school can offer to supplement their home teaching.
 You may find that your child starts asking questions about the topic at home, or you might want to take the opportunity to talk to your child about issues before the work is covered in school.
-If you have any queries about the content of the programme or resources used, please do not hesitate in contacting your child's class teacher.
+If you have any queries about the content of the programme or resources used, please do not hesitate to contact your child's class teacher.